Investor Return Model — Interactive Calculator

 IRR vs Exit Value Curve

-Scenario Exit Value Multiple IRR Hurdle Check Your Proceeds PV Exit PV Stake NPV
+Scenario Exit Value Multiple IRR Hurdle Check Your Proceeds (conditional) Expected Proceeds PV Exit PV Stake NPV Expected PV Stake Expected NPV

-Note: simplified model assumes no additional dilution, liquidation preferences, or follow-on rounds.
+Note: simplified model assumes no additional dilution, liquidation preferences, or follow-on rounds beyond the optional assumptions.
+Probability-adjusted values are expected-value estimates, not forecasts.
 Use this as scenario framing, not legal/valuation advice.

 Glossary (click to expand)